China on the agenda as Vietnam's leader meets Joe Biden – DW – 09/25/2024

 There is speculation that To Lam may use the opportunity to engage with individuals connected to a potential Kamala Harris administration, should the US vice president win the upcoming presidential election.

-During his stay, To Lam also met with Bulgarian President Rumen Radev, Finnish President Alexander Stubb, Kuwaiti Crown Prince Sheikh Sabah Al-Khaled Al-Sabah, and Indian Prime Minister Narendra Modi.
+During his stay, To Lam also met with Bulgarian President Rumen Radev, Finnish President Alexander Stubb, Kuwaiti Crown Prince Sheikh Sabah Al Khalid Al Sabah, and Indian Prime Minister Narendra Modi.

 His talks with Modi centered on deepening bilateral trade and defense cooperation, signaling Vietnam's strategic interest in strengthening ties with India as another key regional player.